raygj/vault-content/use-cases/active-directory-auth/README.md

 #### Active Directory Setup

-- create Vault Bind user (with minium RO access) that will be used by Vault to communicate to Windows AD
+- create Vault Bind user (with minimum RO access) that will be used by Vault to communicate to Windows AD

 `vaultadm`